-manager must give you enough information so that you know how to contact the receiving PHA.
+- manager must give you enough information so that you know how to contact the receiving PHA.
 1. Your case manager will let you know how and when to contact the receiving PHA.
-Your case receiving PHAs, but you may wish to find out more details when contacting them (such Generally, the initial PHA is not required to give you any other information about the as whether the receiving PHA operates a Family Self-Sufficiency or Homeownership program) . .
+Your case - 2.
+If there is more than one PHA that administers the HCV program where you wish to move, you may choose the receiving PHA.
+The initial PHA will give you the contact information for the PHAs that serve the area.
+If you prefer, you may request that the initial PHA selects the receiving PHA receiving PHAs, but you may wish to find out more details when contacting them (such Generally, the initial PHA is not required to give you any other information about the as whether the receiving PHA operates a Family Self-Sufficiency or Homeownership